chris-j-akers/OneDriveCLI/README.md

 The application will open your default browser at the Microsoft 365 Logon page where you will need to log in to your Microsoft account and permit access to OneDrive.

-Initialisation creates a sub-directory called `OneDriveCLI` in `~/.config` where it stores a *sqlite3* database called `settings.db`.
-This database contains session-state and refresh tokens required by Microsoft Graph.

 ### Get Current Working Directory

 `odc pwd`